RosettaCommons/documentation/application_documentation/design/rosettaremodel.md

 ```
 -s <pdb1> <pdb2>                                              A list of one or more PDBs to run fixbb upon
 -l <listfile>                                                 A file that lists one or more PDBs to run fixbb upon, one PDB per line
+-run::chain <letter>                                          Chain id of the chain to remodel

 ```

 Database location - REQUIRED